What You Think About – You Bring About

 “All that we are is the result of what we have thought.
 The mind is everything.
 What we think we become.”
 (Hindu Prince Gautama Siddharta, the founder of Buddhism, 563-483 B.C.)

 Our mind is full of constant chatter from the time we wake up until we go to bed, even then there may be a bubbling below the surface of our awareness.

-Most of the time however, we are pretty much involved in the internal commentary and dialogue that goes on in our minds.
-Although we are self aware beings, we very rarely pay any attention to our thoughts or to what we are thinking.
+However, most of the time, we are pretty much involved in the internal commentary and dialogue that goes on in our minds.
+Although we are self-aware beings, we very rarely pay any attention to our thoughts or to what we are thinking.

-Our thoughts and inner commentary play an integral role in formation of the world around us.
-What we think about, as well as the quality of our thinking, are key to living a happy and fulfilled life, or to a life of ceaselessly trying to roll a rock to the top of the mountain only to have it fall back of its own weight.
+Our thoughts and inner commentary play an integral role in information about the world around us.
+What we think about and the quality of our thinking is key to living a happy and fulfilled life or to a life of ceaselessly trying to roll a rock to the top of the mountain only to have it fall back of its own weight.

 Your Partner The Brain

 By Continually telling yourself you can’t drive a car, or you can’t speak to people, your mind will go to work to make sure you attract only the things that would be in agreement with what you currently believe, thus reinforcing your experience of not being able to drive, or speak to other people.
-Of course the opposite is also true, by selecting and focusing on empowering and uplifting thoughts, you will begin to see and experience life in a more positive way.
+But, of course, the opposite is also true.
+By selecting and focusing on empowering and uplifting thoughts, you will begin to see and experience life in a more positive way.

 Be Careful What You Think About

 Next time you think about why things happen the way they do in your life.
-Just think about what you are currently focused on, what are the thoughts going on in your mind about money, people, work or relationships?
-You may find that you need to change the way you view the things around you, as well as change the things you think about most of the time.
+Just think about what you are currently focused on.
+For example, what are the thoughts going on in your mind about money, people, work or relationships?
+You may find that you need to change the way you view the things around you and change the things you think about most of the time.